fraterrisus/dragonwars-crack/doc/Spells.md

 - Schools: calculated by spell ID at `{06:0630}`
 - Argument byte 1: `{06:02f0}`

   The top two bits of byte 1 indicate the spell type, Combat (1), Misc (2), or Heal (3).
-The "Travel" context is indicated by bit 0x80: we can cast Misc and Heal spells.
-"Combat" context (0x40) only permits Combat and Heal spells.
+The "Travel" context is indicated by bit `0x80`: we can cast Misc and Heal spells.
+"Combat" context (`0x40`) permits Combat and Heal spells.
 - Argument byte 2: `{06:032d}` (not used by all spells)

 ## Heal spells (0x036a)

 Since there are so many healing spells, they have a common code handler that takes arguments indicating how many targets they affect (one or a group) and how much they heal.
 There's a clause that allows for spells that cure Statuses instead of health.
-You might see things like "poisoned" or "petrified" in other games, but *Dragon Wars* doesn't use statuses except for 'Dead', 'Stunned', and 'Chained' (in the Slave Mines).
+You might see things like "poisoned" or "petrified" in other games, but *Dragon Wars* doesn't use statuses except for 'Dead', 'Stunned', and 'Chained' (in the Slave Mines), and you can't "cure" those.

 Arguments: